Darxo/Hardened/README.md

 - Display current and maximum amount of servings in tooltips of food items
 - Quiver and Weapons that contain Ammo now display the supply cost for replacing ammunition in them
 - Add new Concepts for **Armor Penetration**, **Critical Damage**, **Displacement**, **Hitchance**, **Rally**, **Threat** and **Weight** and and apply these Concepts to existing weapons, items, perks skills
+- Improve spider poison item, skill and effect tooltips
+- Explain the melee defense softcap in the melee defense tooltip
+- Display item type names for Ammunition, Accessories, Food and Quest Items in the item tooltips
 - Improve tooltips of **Battleforged** perk and **Chop** skill
 - Improve Concept for **Morale** and add nested tooltip for all morale states (except **Steady**)
 - Improve artwork for **Nimble** perk
 - Improve artwork for **Tattered Sackcloth** item to make it stand out more from **Sackcloth**
-- All effects of the combat and economic difficulty settings are now listed as tooltips before world generation
+- All effects of the difficulty settings are now listed as tooltips before world generation

 ## Fixes